fsjunior/python-flask-restful-mongodb-template/README.md

 ### Can I use this project in a production environment?

 Probably, but with caution.
-Always do a quality analysis with tools line sonarcloud before deploying.
+Always do a quality analysis with tools like sonarcloud before deploying.
 You should also have in mind that this template do not provide everything for a production environment.
 For example, the `docker-compose.yml` provided is not suitable for a production environment.